usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 **Learning Note:** *Consider what skills government staff need to effectively oversee modern IT contracts, how to structure vendor relationships that build rather than replace government expertise, what role technical training and certification play in acquisition workforce development, and how to create sustainable technical career paths within government.*

-####  Question 3: Performance Measurement and Continuous Improvement
+####  Question 3: Performance measurement and continuous improvement

 **Industry Context**: Research shows that technical adoption alone doesn't guarantee success—organizational culture, change management, and performance measurement are equally critical for digital transformation success.